isaialvarado/squares/docs/README.md

 - Render a square grid to the `Canvas` using `Easel.js`
 - Make each square in the grid clickable, changing the position of the square on the grid

-**Day 3**: Make it so squares can push other squares and board recognizes when puzzle has been complete.
+**Day 3**: Make it so squares can push other squares and board recognizes when puzzle has been completed.

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day: